 Statistics

-The following charts and graphs provide a high-level view of statistics on young workers from 2014 to 2018.
-You can use these resources to quickly see a comparison of injury rates and serious injuries, and to get information on the top injury types for young workers.
+The following charts and graphs provide a high-level view of statistics on young workers from 2017 to 2021.
+You can use these resources to quickly see a comparison of injury rates and serious injuries, and to get information on the top accident types for young workers.

 - Injury rate